apache/spark/docs/sql-programming-guide.md

 # Overview
 Spark SQL allows relational queries expressed in SQL, HiveQL, or Scala to be executed using Spark.
-Tables in Spark SQL can be either existing RDDs, parquet files, or tables from an [Apache Hive](http://hive.apache.org/) Metastore.
+Tables in Spark SQL can be created from existing RDDs, parquet files, or tables from an [Apache Hive](http://hive.apache.org/) Metastore.

 ***************************************************************************************************